Saint Agnes, Baltimore

 Saint Agnes is a neighborhood in the Southwest District of Baltimore, located between the neighborhoods of Irvington (north) and Violetville (south).
 Its boundaries are marked by Wilkens Avenue (south), Caton Avenue (east) and Loudon Park Cemetery (northwest).
 Saint Agnes Hospital is located on the opposite side (south) of Wilkens Avenue.

 Public transportation

-Route 35 (MTA Maryland) provides bus service along Wilkens Avenue, traveling between Franklin Square (east) and Arbutus (west).
+LocalLink 56 (BaltimoreLink) provides bus service along Wilkens Avenue, traveling between Franklin Square (east) and Arbutus (west).